DvaMishkiLapa/biplanes-revival-vita/README.md

   cmake --build build
   ```

-Then, install the generated `./build/BiplanesRevival.vpk` file on your PS Vita.
+Then, install `./build/BiplanesRevival.vpk` file on your PS Vita.

 ## Thanks and Credits